Trusted Signatures Publisher CLI

 • Prepares a placeholder for a digital signature in your PDF

-• Calculates a SHA-256 hash of the document (excluding signature space)
+• Computes a SHA-256 hash of the document

 • Authenticates via API key and securely requests a signature from the Trusted Signatures API